-Imagine being a Hillary Clinton supporter in the 2016 U.S. Presidential Election, and you have two acquaintances who voted for Donald Trump.
-One supported Trump's positions and values; the second generally supports the Republican Party, despite personally disagreeing with many of Trump's positions and values.
+supported Trump's positions and values; the second generally supports the Republican Party despite personally disagreeing with many of Trump's positions and values.
 Do their motives matter when judging each acquaintance on moral and interpersonal levels?
-Or, is all that matters the fact that this person cast a vote for a candidate whom the observer finds objectionable, rendering that voter's motives irrelevant?
+Or is all that matters the fact that this person casts a vote for a candidate whom the observer finds objectionable, rendering that voter's motives irrelevant?
 Prior research suggests two potential answers to these questions.

 Under one perspective, the vote itself might speak louder than the reasons behind it.
 In other words, if an act brings about a positive or negative outcome, the reasons for that act do not matter; instead, the act will be judged solely based on its outcome.
 When it comes to judging others' voting behavior, this consequentialist perspective suggests that judgments hinge solely upon whether the vote itself is seen as positive or negative by the judge.
-Returning to the example in the prior paragraph, a Clinton supporter should object to a vote cast for Trump regardless of the reasons behind it, thereby evaluating the morality of two voters similarly, despite their differing motives.
+Returning to the previous example a Clinton supporter should object to a vote cast for Trump regardless of the reasons behind it, thereby evaluating the morality of two voters similarly, despite their differing motives.
 Evidence from psychological and political research supports that such consequentialist reasoning may occur in the context of American politics.
-American voters are increasingly defined by their political affiliations, and one's tribal affinity for one side of the partisan spectrum can be an important aspect of one's social identity (lyengar & Westwood, 2015).
-Indeed, Americans who identify with a political party have become much more likely to view the opposing political party and its members negatively (Haidt & Hetherington, 2012; lyengar, Sood, & Lelkes, 2012); and both Democrats and Republicans are increasingly likely to overestimate the degree of political polarization in the U.S. (Westfall, Van Boven, Chambers, & Judd, 2015).
+American voters are increasingly defined by their political affiliations, and one's tribal affinity for one side of the partisan spectrum can be an important aspect of one's social identity (Iyengar & Westwood, 2015).
+Indeed, Americans who identify with a political party have become much more likely to view the opposing political party and its members negatively (Haidt & Hetherington, 2012; Iyengar, Sood, & Lelkes, 2012); and both Democrats and Republicans are increasingly likely to overestimate the degree of political polarization in the United States (Westfall, Van Boven, Chambers, & Judd, 2015).

-In recent years, political party membership has become an increasingly salient defining attribute of ingroup membership; indeed, party membership in the U.S. is as polarizing as race and decreasing numbers of Americans are willing to marry a member of the opposite political party (lyengar & Westwood, 2015).
-Research on intergroup perceptions consistently finds that people perceive members of outgroups as possessing undesirable traits (Tajfel & Turner, 1979), tend to see them as all alike (i.e., much more homogeneous than one's ingroup; Boldry, Gaertner, & Quinn, 2007; Linville & Jones, 2007), and express open dislike and hostility towards them (lyengar & Westwood, 2015).
+In recent years, political party membership has become an increasingly salient defining attribute of ingroup membership.
+Indeed, party membership in the United States is as polarizing as race and decreasing numbers of Americans are willing to marry a member of the other political party (Iyengar & Westwood, 2015).
+Research on intergroup perceptions consistently finds that people perceive members of outgroups as possessing undesirable traits (Tajfel & Turner, 1979), tend to see them as all alike (i.e., more homogeneous than one's ingroup; Boldry, Gaertner, & Quinn, 2007; Linville & Jones, 1980), and express open dislike and hostility toward them (Iyengar & Westwood, 2015).
 Thus, this perspective suggests that simply voting for the opposing candidate would brand a person as unacceptable, with no consideration of his or her motives.
-One week after the election, this perspective appeared in a Slate article entitled, "There's No Such Thing as a Good Trump Voter", in which the author argued that Trump was such an abhorrent candidate that no votes in his favor could be justified, regardless of a voter's motivation (Bouie, 2016).
+One week after the election, this perspective appeared in a Slate article entitled, "There's No Such Thing as a Good Trump Voter," in which the author argued that Trump was such an abhorrent candidate that no votes in his favor could be justified, regardless of a voter's motivation (Bouie, 2016).